Mushroom Masala with Matar | Restaurant Style

 Over the years, I’ve learnt the art of making delicious food that tastes like way more effort went into making it.
 It’s truly one of my skills that I’m proud of!
 Try my Homemade Chicken Biryani or Vanilla Panna Cotta recipes, and you’ll know what I mean!

-This quick and easy mushroom curry is no different!
-It's got mushrooms and peas in a spicy gravy-based masala.
-It takes half an hour to make and tastes SO GOOD with soft rotis and rice, both!
-And here's the best part - it all comes together in a single pot, so way lesser cleaning!
+This quick and easy Mushroom Masala Curry is no different!
+It’s got mushrooms and peas in a spicy gravy-based masala.
+It takes half an hour to put together and tastes incredibly delicious with soft rotis and rice!
+And here’s the best part – the whole dish comes together in a single pot, so way less cleaning!

 - Bathe Them In A Bowl: Fill a large bowl with cold water and dunk the mushrooms whole into it.
 Gently massage the dirt and debris off of each mushroom before using.